industrial kettle with agitator

 The critical point lies in the installation: available pressure, steam trap, condensate purge, control valves, and jacket sizing.
 Many problems attributed to the kettle actually stem from a poor steam line.
 Retained condensate, water hammer, or unstable pressure directly affect process time and product quality.

-The agitator should be selected based on viscosity, solids content, shear sensitivity, and process objective.
-For light liquids, a paddle or propeller agitator may suffice.
-For creams, dense sauces, or products that tend to stick, it is advisable to use an agitator with wall and bottom scrapers.
+The agitator must be selected according to viscosity, solids content, shear sensitivity, and process objective.
+For light liquids, a paddle or propeller-type agitator may suffice.
+For creams, dense sauces, or products prone to sticking, it is advisable to use an agitator with wall and bottom scrapers.

 This is not a minor detail.
 In the factory, cold spots and dead zones appear where the product does not circulate well.
 If the agitator only moves the center of the tank, the operator ends up raising the temperature to compensate.
 Result: burnt product on the wall, uneven color, or longer cleaning time.